 Workshop about Smartphones in chemistry classes: 'How Deep Is Your Blue?' - Science on Stage Sweden at the 'Matte/Nv-biennette'

-On January 31st 2015 the 'Matte/Nv-biennette' a Swedish science teaching festival, organized by the Stockholm University and the Swedish national agency of Education will take place.
+On January 31st 2015 the 'Matte/Nv-biennette' a Swedish science teaching festival, organised by the Stockholm University and the Swedish national agency of Education will take place.
 Daniel Bengtsson from Science on Stage Sweden took part and gave a hands-on-workshop about Smartphones in chemistry classes based on the teaching unit 'How Deep Is Your Blue?' in our new brochure 'iStage 2 - Smartphones in science teaching'.
 For further information visit here.